-This is The Magazine: every issue has five original, commissioned feature-length articles by terrific writers accompanied by great photos and illustrations on a variety of subjects of interest to curious people with a technical bent.
+This is The Magazine: every issue has four (sometimes more) original, commissioned feature articles and essays on a variety of subjects of interest to curious people with a technical bent.
 We publish an issue every two weeks.

-We write about espresso, typewriters, role-playing boardgames, stick-shift cars, bird watching, pinhole digital cameras; the loss of a parent whose life was devoted to software, a man building a full-scale Millennium Falcon, the impact of personally owned unmanned aircraft, how red-light cameras increase accidents; and so much more.
+We write about espresso, typewriters, the revival of Polaroid film, role-playing boardgames, stick-shift cars, bird watching, pinhole digital cameras; the loss of a parent whose life was devoted to software, a man building a full-scale Millennium Falcon, the impact of personally owned unmanned aircraft, how red-light cameras increase accidents; and so much more.
 We mix in-depth reporting by writers who contribute regularly to major national magazines and Web sites with personal essays that will delight you and bring tears.

 Our articles have a connection — from a thread to a rope — that links each tale to technology, the digital world, or the spirit of a geeky point of view.
 For instance, when we run an article on making espresso, we peel away the mystery and provide useful information.
 When you read about biking in the Netherlands, you find how the country’s focus on infrastructure leads 84% of its residents to cycle regularly.

-Our clean, reader-friendly design loads quickly, integrates well with sharing and system conventions (including text selection and VoiceOver), and occupies minimal storage space.1 (Tap that: it’s a popup footnote.)
+Our clean, reader-friendly design loads quickly, integrates well with sharing and system conventions, and occupies minimal storage space.1 (Tap that: it’s a popup footnote.)

 Most importantly, we show the utmost respect for your time and attention.